 Alpha blockers prevent the binding of norepinephrine to alpha adrenoceptors, which are located on vascular smooth muscle cells within blood vessel walls.
 They function much like beta blockers do in the heart, preventing the contraction of blood vessels in response to stress hormones.
 This class of medication can sometimes cause dizziness, lightheadedness, or fainting upon arising from a sitting or lying position.

 A properly functioning heart is of little consequence without the means to maintain a predictable pressure throughout the circulatory system.
 A dangerous assumption made by doctors is that once a day dosing with an anti-hypertensive drug will keep a patient’s blood pressure under control over an entire 24-hour period.
 The reality is that these drugs will wear off in many patients within 12 to 18 hours, leaving the body vulnerable to dangerous daily blood pressure spikes.
 Few physicians understand that it is during periods of the day when blood pressure spikes above 115/75 that damage is inflicted.
 Therefore, keeping blood pressure suppressed for even 18 hours leaves patients exposed to the damaging effects of hypertension for 6 hours every day.

 The best way to effectively monitor blood pressure is with an at-home blood pressure monitor.
 If one takes a 50 mg dose of losartan in the morning, and their blood pressure exceeds 115/75 at any time of the day thereafter, they should consult their physician about taking a second dose of losartan in the evening to ensure all-day blood pressure control.
-Those who take Benicar® usually only need a once daily dose of 10 to 20 mg.

 It does not matter what drug or natural therapy one employs to lower their blood pressure.
 The objective is to use at-home blood pressure devices to achieve blood pressure readings no higher than 115/75 throughout a 24 hour period.